opensearch-project/opensearch-migrations/docs/MigrationTimeline.md

     Teardown   : teardown, after validation, 2d
 ```

+#### Explanation of Scaling Operations

+1. **Scale Up Target Cluster**: Occurs after metadata migration and before reindexing.
+The target cluster is scaled up to handle the resource-intensive reindexing process faster.

+2. **Scale Down Target Cluster for Replay**: Once the reindexing is complete, the target cluster is scaled down to a more appropriate size for the traffic replay phase.
+While still provisioned higher than normal production workloads, given replayer has a >1 speedup factor.

+3. **Scale Down Target Cluster**: After the validation phase, the target cluster is scaled down to its final operational size.
+This step ensures that the cluster is rightsized for normal production workloads, balancing performance needs with cost-efficiency.

 ### Component Durations

 This component duration breakdown is useful for identifying the cost of resources deployed during the migration process.
 It provides a clear overview of how long each component is active or retained, which directly impacts resource utilization and associated costs.